 He never woke again.

-In the final stanza the crew is listening to the plan the captain has proposed.
-They are all considering what would happen if they snuck off in the morning and didn’t wake the boy from his spot sleeping next to fire.
+In the final stanza of The Song of the Wreck, the crew is listening to the plan the captain has proposed.
+They are all considering what would happen if they snuck off in the morning and didn’t wake the boy from his spot sleeping next to the fire.